 - Dress and grooming shall not be contrary to curriculum goals and/or educational objectives or advertise, promote, or picture alcoholic beverages, illegal drugs, or illegal or violent behavior. - Dress and grooming including accessories shall not display lewd, vulgar, obscene or plainly offensive language or symbols, including gang symbols. - Bare shoulders, bare backs and bare midriffs are unacceptable.
 All attire is required to have a neckline, which does not show the chest or cleavage area. - All tops/shirts must have sleeves.
-The following types of tops (but not limited to) are not permitted: halter tops, tube tops, tops with spaghetti straps, and tank tops which violate the conditions stated in the opening of this dress code. - Severely ripped clothes and pajamas are inappropriate for school and are not allowed.
-No holes causing skin to be visible.
-No tights underneath of ripped clothes to cover skin. - Clothing made of fishnet fabric is not permitted. - Hemlines may not be any shorter than mid-thigh (finger-tip length).
+The following types of tops (but not limited to) are not permitted: halter tops, tube tops, tops with spaghetti straps, and tank tops which violate the conditions stated in the opening of this dress code. - No severely ripped clothes.
+No holes above mid-thigh.

+- No pajamas, lounge pants, bedroom slippers, or any other garments intended for sleepwear are not permitted articles for school clothing. - Leggings/Tights may only be worn with oversized shirts, dresses, school appropriate shorts/skirts or oversized sweatshirts.
+Leggings/Tights may not be worn with regular length tshirts/tops or inappropriate shorts/skirts or pants. - Clothing made of fishnet fabric is not permitted. - Hemlines may not be any shorter than mid-thigh (finger-tip length).
 No Soffe shorts. - Ragged hemlines or cut off hemlines that drag shall not be worn in the buildings. - Properly fitting clothing is to be worn.
 Undersized, oversized, extremely baggy clothing or improperly fitted clothing is not allowed.
 Pants and shorts must be worn at the waist.
-Sagging is prohibited.

-- Appropriate footwear must be worn at all times. - Roller blade type shoes are prohibited. - Coats, sunglasses, and head apparel (hats, bandanas, scarves, etc.) shall not be worn in the buildings during the school day.
+Sagging is prohibited. - Appropriate footwear must be worn at all times. - Roller blade type shoes are prohibited. - Coats, sunglasses, and head apparel (hats, bandanas, scarves, etc.) shall not be worn in the buildings during the school day.
 No book bags, bags, or purses shall be carried throughout the buildings during the school day.
-These items are to be locked in student lockers. - Pierced jewelry other than earrings worn in the ear shall not be worn. - Chains are prohibited. - Tattoos that, by their content, violate any of the provisions of the Student Dress Code must be covered at all times.
+These items are to be locked in student lockers. - Pierced jewelry other than earrings will be limited to studs only (no hoops). - Chains are prohibited. - Tattoos that, by their content, violate any of the provisions of the Student Dress Code must be covered at all times.